 - The date fields that let you choose which date format that should be used.

 - The text fields that normally allow to present a single value.
 However, if the field is multilingual, it will provide one format for each supported language, allowing to cleanly export all desired languages into a file, send the file to a translator and import it back.

 - The category field provides a wide range of options, depending on if the field allows a single value or multiple.
-It can present the category ID, or the category name, make each category available as its own field to be marked with an X. This allows the adminstrator to provide the exported data in a human-readable format suitable to the required task.
+It can present the category ID, or the category name, make each category available as its own field to be marked with an X. This allows the administrator to provide the exported data in a human-readable format suitable to the required task.

-Along with the the schema defintition, a list of available filters can be selected.
+Along with the schema definition, a list of available filters can be selected.
 Just like formats, these filters are exposed per field type.
 The filters will be available for the UI listings and for partial exports.
 By default, filters will be available in a filter pop-up, but they can be configured to display above the listing or on the side.

 Some filter examples: